Skip to main content

 Connect Slack (Optional)

 Click “Connect Slack” to authorize Cosmos to read and post in channels.
-The administrator specifies which channels Cosmos has access to.What this unlocks:
+The administrator specifies which channels Cosmos has access to.Now your Experts can post in those channels, react to messages, and reply in threads.

 3